Part IX

 Estimated reading time: 11 min

-Plato imagined prisoners chained inside a cave, mistaking shadows on a wall for reality.
+Plato imagined prisoners chained inside a cave, mistaking shadows on the wall for the whole of reality.
 Freedom, in that allegory, means breaking the chains and stepping into the sun.
 The Dragon’s Path reorients that metaphor.
 Here, the cave is the inescapable internal architecture of consciousness—the interplay of nervous system, psyche, and perception that constructs our reality.

 Wisdom, therefore, is a courageous exploration deeper within the cave.
 Freedom emerges when we understand the origin of each reflection rather than reject it.